 - Naruto and his team mates wear the cat ears version in a filler episode.
 The ears enable them to understand the cat-people language.

 - The end of the episode has Itachi wearing them as well.

-- Koboshi in Pita-ten, until her hairstyle change late in manga.
+- Koboshi in Pita-ten always wears a pair of fake cat ears, until her hairstyle change late in manga.

 - Hiiro in Yomeiro Choice.
 She also sports a strap that hangs off the back of her dress that clearly mimics a tail.